On this page: Description, Step by Step, Filters, Actions, User Variables, Field Labels, Rule Files, Example Rule Files

 Temple

 replace pattern A target value in the first textbox and a replacement value in the second textbox.
-This action can be used to modify the contents of a specific place part.

 Regular expressions are a powerful matching facility that allow you to search for patterns of text rather than for literal text values.
 If you are not familiar with regular expressions, you may want to consider them as a means to add wildcard characters to the target.
 Regular expressions are described for the Find and Replace feature.